-Project consortium:
+- Project consortium:

+- MINAPIG For reduced antimicrobial use

-Implementation of French activities :
+- Implementation of French activities :

-Scientific support :
+- Scientific support :

 Context and objective

 Because of the rising threat from antimicrobial resistance, European countries are working towards the reduction of antimicrobial usage.
 It requires, among others, reducing antimicrobial usage in livestock production and exploring alternatives to antimicrobial treatments, e.g. reinforced biosecurity or vaccination.